-As mentioned in part 1, you should be giving guys at a premium position an upgrade in value.
-For most leagues that is going to mean 1B, 2B and OF.
-If you have a really good SS like let's say Xander Bogaerts then it is likely going to be in your best interest to get him on the trade block as you seek younger players at more premium positions.
+As mentioned in Part 1, you should be giving guys at a premium position an upgrade in value.
+For most leagues that is going to mean 1B, 2B, and OF.
+If you have a really good SS like let's say Bo Bichette then it is likely going to be in your best interest to get him on the trade block as you seek younger players at more premium positions.
 Again, this is where knowing your leagues is crucial.

 Hitting trumps pitching